finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String propertyKey = "propertyKey_example"; // String | The property key of the property whose history to show.
 This must be from the 'Portfolio' domain and in the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to show the history.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to show the history.
 Defaults to returning the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering,              see https://support.lusid.com/knowledgebase/article/KA-01914.
     String page = "page_example"; // String | The pagination token to use to continue listing properties; this value is returned from              the previous call.
 If a pagination token is provided, the filter, portfolioEffectiveAt, and asAt fields              must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.